The First-Clue Method: How One Hint Can Open an Entire Subject

 The First-Clue Method works best when you use clues with focus.
 Here are a few mistakes that can weaken it.

 Maps, charts, diagrams, photos, timelines, and graphs often show relationships faster than paragraphs can.
-When you see a visual clue, pause and study it.
+Pause and study them.

 Why the First-Clue Method Makes Learning Feel More Natural